-- 3. Edit the deploy/cr.yaml file to change the following keys in replsets section, which would otherwise prevent running Percona Server for MongoDB on your local Kubernetes installation: - (a) comment resources.requests.memory and resources.requests.cpu keys - (b) set affinity.antiAffinityTopologyKey key to "none"
+- 3. Because minikube runs locally, the default deploy/cr.yaml file should be edited to adapt the Operator for the the local installation with limited resources.
+Change the following keys in the replacts section: - (a) comment resources.requests.memory and resources.requests.cpu keys (this will fit the Operator in minikube default limitations) - (b) set affinity.antiAffinityTopologyKey key to "none" (the Operator will be unable to spread the cluster on several nodes)